 This is the first iteration of the WCC/PC biodiversity methodologies.
 Continuous improvement and iterative design based on user feedback and market changes are a crucial part of maintaining market integrity and scientific robustness.
+As with all nature-based standards, as better science becomes available, or changes in market structure occur, the codes with respond and update accordingly.
+Indeed, the reason for a biodiversity quantification methodology is in response to changes in the market.
+Valuing biodiversity is the entire reason nature markets exist.
+Our approach will always be based on the best available evidence, which will require iterative design of the codes.
 From later in 2025, we propose a wider pilot phase of measuring biodiversity baselines with a small set of interested project developers.
 This will help us to further test and refine the monitoring requirements, validation and verification of those requirements and the process and documentation required for either Carbon+ or standalone biodiversity projects.
-Projects who measure the biodiversity baseline will be able to add this information to the UK Land Carbon Registry alongside their other validation documents.

-Results of this consultation will be fed back to the Woodland Carbon Code and Peatland Code Executive Boards who will consider next steps following the methodology development frameworks.

-Moving forward, the following are areas that may be explored as the biodiversity market grows and evolves.

-UK- or habitat-specific conservation values
+There are already some key components to the biodiversity quantification approach that would benefit from further refinement.
+Below are some of the key priorities that would be addressed in a second phase of piloting:

+Conservation Values and Community Similarity Index